Jean-Paul Rabaut Saint-Étienne: Biography

-Jean-Paul Rabaut was born in 1743 in Nîmes, in the department of Gard, the son of Paul Rabaut.
+Jean-Paul Rabaut was born in 1743 in Nîmes, in Languedoc (now in the department of Gard), the son of Désert preacher Paul Rabaut.
 The additional surname of Saint-Étienne was assumed from a small property near Nîmes.
 His brothers were Jacques Antoine Rabaut-Pommier and Pierre-Antoine Rabaut-Dupuis, both also politically active.

 Like his father, he became a Calvinist pastor, and distinguished himself with his zeal for his co-religionists, becoming a spokesman for the Protestant community in France.
 He worked closely with Guillaume-Chrétien de Lamoignon de Malesherbes, minister to Louis XVI, and with members of the parlement of the Ancien Régime to obtain formal recognition of Protestant civil rights, despite the concerns of some royal advisors.

 Officially ending religious persecution in France, Louis XVI signed the Edict of Tolerance on 7 November 1787, and it was registered in parlement two-and-a-half months later (29 January 1788).
-This edict offered relief to all the major non-Catholic faiths of the time: Calvinist Huguenots, Lutherans, and Jews.
-After more than a century of prohibition, it gave them all civil and legal recognition as well as the right to form new congregations openly.
+This edict offered relief to Calvinist Huguenots.
+The wording of the edict may suggest broader tolerance of other non-Catholic faiths, however Lutherans and Jews were covered by a separate edict.
+After more than a century of prohibition, the Edict of Tolerance significantly expanded upon the rights afforded to Calvinists.
+Rabaut Saint-Étienne also wrote a letter in response to this Edict, in which he proposed a number of potential alterations.

 Full religious freedom had to wait two more years for the Declaration of the Rights of Man and Citizen of 1789, but the 1787 Edict of Tolerance was a pivotal step in subduing religious strife, and it officially ended religious persecution in France.

 Having gained a reputation with his Histoire primitive de la Grèce, Rabaut de Saint-Étienne was elected deputy to the Estates-General of 1789 by the third estate of the bailliage of Nîmes.